 Do I need an appointment to consign?

 For local consignors: No, you do not need an appointment to drop off a consignment.
 You can stop into the East Greenwich boutique at any time.
-We do not go through consignments on the spot.
-It generally takes us a few days to do through your pieces.
-We inspect for tears, stains, etc, verify authenticity, price them and get back to you with an itemized inventory report via email.
+If you're interested in instant credit and you'd like on the spot pricing we recommend that you call ahead at 401-398-0576 to let us know that you're coming.
+We currently cannot offer on the spot pricing on Sundays.
+With our "normal" consignment option we do not price items on the spot.
+It generally takes us a few days to go through your pieces.
+We inspect for tears, stains, etc, verify authenticity, research prices and get back to you with an itemized inventory report via email.
 At that point we'll let you know if there is anything you need to come back and pick up.
 For online consignors: You can consign online by filling out the consignment contract on our policies and procedures page and requesting a shipping label.
-You will receive a Fedex shipping label via email within 24 hours.
-At that point simply box up your items and send them out!
+You will receive a prepaid Fedex shipping label via email within 24 hours.
+We will schedule a pickup at your address on the next business day.

 Do you ever buy anything outright?